-- For adults over age 60 years, the risks of sedative hypnotics may far outweigh their benefits.
+- For adults over age 60 years, the risks for sedative hypnotics may far outweigh their benefits.
 Sleep medications increase the risks for falls, depression, and memory loss in older people.
-Elderly people should generally start sleep medications at lower doses than younger people.
+Older people should generally start sleep medications at lower doses than younger people.

-- As a general rule, do not take either prescription nor non-prescription sleeping pills on consecutive days or for more than 2 to 4 days a week.
+- As a general rule, do not take either prescription or nonprescription sleeping pills on consecutive days or for more than 2 to 4 days a week.